rocky-linux/sig-core-toolkit/README.md

 Fork this repository and open a PR with your changes.
 Keep these things in mind when you make changes:

+* Your PR should be against the devel branch (not optional)
 * Have pre-commit installed if possible
 * Have shellcheck installed if possible
 * Shell Scripts: These must pass a shellcheck test!